|

 workers and local communities. |

-The Eric, Flamingo and Letty were custom-designed exclusively
+The Eric & Letty were custom-designed exclusively

-yachts offers deluxe accommodation for your Galapagos
+for cruising the Galapagos Islands.
+They offer deluxe accommodation for your Galapagos

 experience.